Zzzul/generator-docs-next/docs/usage.md

 )
 ```

-Then, for the [full version](get-started#full-version), go to `/generators-api/create`, and for the [simple version](get-started#simple-version), go to `/simple-generators/create`, then repeat the methods you used to create CRUD above.
+For the [full version](get-started#full-version), navigate to `/generators-api/create`.
+For the [simple version](get-started#simple-version), go to `/simple-generators/create`.
+Then, follow the same steps you used to create CRUD operations above.

 :::info
-If you use the API Generator and the [full version](get-started#full-version), you cannot create a Sidebar menu.
+If you are using the API Generator in the [full version](get-started#full-version), sidebar menu creation is not available.
 :::